6 – The astronomical origin of tides

 Moon phases by latitude

-Moon phases by latitude – note that from the Southern hemisphere, the night sky – including the Moon – is seen as rotated 180 degrees compared with the view from the Northern hemisphere.
+Moon phases by latitude – note that from the southern hemisphere, the night sky – including the Moon – is seen as rotated 180 degrees compared with the view from the northern hemisphere.

 Mare Crisium meaning Sea of Dangers/Crises is an ancient asteroid impact plain.
 They were dubbed maria, Latin for 'seas', by early astronomers who mistook them for actual seas.